OpenHFT/Chronicle-Map/spec/0_purposes.md

-# Purposes of Chronicle Map Specification
+# Rational behind Chronicle Map Specification

  - To provide the ability to write a small, drastically simplified Chronicle Map implementation in Java for a specific use-case.
 It could hard-code many aspects which the reference implementation has